jacqueline-rivera/customer-churn/README.md

   * _Churn_ - 'Yes' if customer left the company this quarter, 'No' if not

 # EDA
+## Data Types
 Checking the data types tells us that the _TotalCharges_ feature is of the object data type instead of float64.
-The code below revealed that there are 11 blanks in _TotalCharges_; these blanks were converted to NaN.
+The code below revealed that there are 11 blanks in _TotalCharges_; these blanks are converted to NaN.

 ```python
 # check what is causing the object data type